smyhk/sr3-foundryvtt/README.md

-# ShadowrunThirdEdition System
+# Shadowrun3E System

 ![Foundry v13](https://img.shields.io/badge/foundry-v13-green)

-This system is a shadowrun-third-edition system that you can use as a starting point for building your own custom systems.
+This system is a shadowrun-3e system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage

-There are two ways to get started: using the ShadowrunThirdEdition system generator command or manually renaming and updating files.
+There are two ways to get started: using the Shadowrun3E system generator command or manually renaming and updating files.

 Regardless of which method you choose, think carefully about your system's name.
 Your system's package name when submitted to Foundry must be formatted like `alphanumeric-lowercase`, and it must be unique.
 Check the Foundry systems package list for conflicts before committing to a name!